neb636/WP-Braces.com/readme.md

 Sinatra app that runs <a href="http://wp-braces.com">wp-braces.com</a>

+All of the logic lies in app.rb

+The @ symbol indicates that a variable is a instance variable

 ### How the theme building takes place

 - Users fill out form fields and submit form